-A summary report to Council's District Plan Review Subcommittee, outlining the context, issues and options for District Plan Review regarding Rural Zones.
+T A summary report to Council's District Plan Review Subcommittee, outlining the context, issues and options for District Plan Review regarding Rural Zones.
 Cathy This will include: Legislative and policy framework, Current practice, Recent trends, and A review of issues and options Work that needs to be done moving forward - The intent will be to: Inform on the topic obtain agreement on which option to proceed with, and determine whether retain the current approach to the rural zones or undertake a fuller review.
 What consideration to be given to future urban areas, zoning of open spaces, quarry protection, other non-rural uses in the rural area.
 A community and stakeholder engagement plan, including: Cathy and Jon The objectives/desired outcomes for engagement on Rural Zones, The parties that will be engaged, The form of engagement for each party, How the engagement will inform the District Plan Review, and The risks associated with engagement.
 A discussion document outlining issues and options for Rural Zones, to inform stakeholder and community engagement Cathy A summary of the outcomes of community and stakeholder engagement, including: Cathy and Jon A description of the engagement that took place, and The information obtained through engagement.
 Any additional issues and opportunities identified through engagement with iwi, stakeholders and the community.
-A section 32 evaluation of proposed objectives, policies, rules and other methods for a proposed District Plan, including (specifically for the Rural Zones chapter): Cathy • The context for the Review, • The process for the Review, • The sources of information that have informed the review, The mana whenua, stakeholder and community engagement for the review, An evaluation of objectives for the District Plan, An evaluation of practicable approaches for the District Plan, and An evaluation of practicable approaches for the District Plan, and An evaluation of policies, rules and other methods for the District Plan.
-A draft Rural Zones chapter, for consultation Cathy Cathy Cathy A draft Rural Zones chapter, for consultation -
+A section 32 evaluation of proposed objectives, policies, rules and other methods for a proposed District Plan, including (specifically for the Rural Zones chapter): Cathy The context for the Review, The process for the Review, The sources of information that have informed the review, The mana whenua, stakeholder and community engagement for the review, An evaluation of objectives for the District Plan, An evaluation of practicable approaches for the District Plan, and An evaluation of policies, rules and other methods for the District Plan.
+A draft Rural Zones chapter, for consultation Cathy A summary of the outcomes of and responses to formal consultation Cathy A proposed Rural Zones chapter, for notification Cathy A section 42 report Cathy